indratrisnar/d_session/README.md

 Easy way to access Shared Preference, or we can call like session.
+For more customization, you can use [shared_preferences](https://pub.dev/packages/shared_preferences) package.

 ## Features